intoli/user-agents/README.md

 ### Restricting Device Categories

-By passing an object as a filter, each corresponding user agent property will be restricted based on their values.
+By passing an object as a filter, each corresponding user agent property will be restricted based on its values.

 ```javascript
 import UserAgent from 'user-agents';